alanStocco/alanStocco/README.md

 ### Hi there 👋 I'm Alan

 I'm a software engineer from Italy.
 This is what I do for work but I also like it.
 I love to walk/hiking(eg Santiago-Primitivo, Via Degli Dei, FIsherman Trail/Rota Vicentina) and travel.
+I'm studying ₿.
+I really like it.

 [Resume](https://github.com/alanStocco/alanStocco/files/5918874/Resume_CV_Alan_Stocco.pdf)